nMPyC/nmpyc/docs/source/install.rst

 Requirements
 ^^^^^^^^^^^^^^
-The nMPyC package has the following dependencies:
+The nMPyC package is dependent on the following libraries:

 - `CasADi <https://web.casadi.org>`_
 - `NumPy <https://numpy.org>`_